JuanManuelHuerta/gpx_analytics/README.md

 # gpx_analytics

-Spectral Analysis of GPS signals: GPX files downloaded from Strava.
+Analysis of GPS signals: GPX files downloaded from Strava.
+	1. Analysis of velocity, fitering, and spectral components
+	2. Acceleration Curves

 to run: